Jim Jarrett (Founder/Director) is one of the most respected and qualified teachers of The Meisner Technique in the world.

 He spent four years with the legendary acting teacher – two in Mr. Meisner’s professional private class then two more working exclusively with Sandy, both as an actor and teacher-in-training.
 After that time, Jim was lucky enough to have two more years working as a teacher with Sandy as his mentor and emerged as Sanford Meisner’s last teaching protégé.

 A quarter century later, Sandy’s alumni and teaching colleagues consider Jim to be one the most respected teachers of the Meisner Technique in the world.

 Over the years, Jim established schools in Los Angeles, the Island of Hawaii, and Sun Valley, Idaho.
 He also travels the world annually as a guest teacher at universities, performing art schools, and theater companies throughout North America, Europe, and Asia.

-In August of 2019, Melissa left The Meisner Technique Studio.
-Soon after, Jim created the Meisner Teaching Mentorship with the goal to continue to expand and grow The Meisner Technique Studio by training former students to become teachers as well.
+In September of 2019, Jim created the Meisner Teaching Mentorship with the goal to continue to expand and grow The Meisner Technique Studio by training former students to become teachers as well.

 In a feature article celebrating Jim’s return to the Bay Area with Theatre Bay Area Magazine, Jim was asked about his vision and motivation for creating the best acting training in San Francisco.